Saracul-Veaceslav/Trading_Bot/NewKnowledgeBase.md

      - Add deprecation warnings to the adapter classes to encourage migration
      - Eventually remove the adapter classes once all code has been migrated

+9. **Protocol-Based Strategy Implementation**
+   - **Problem**: Strategy implementations lacked a consistent interface, making it difficult to ensure all strategies provided the required functionality
+   - **Solution**: Implemented Protocol classes to define the required interface for strategies and strategy factories
+   - **Implementation**:
+     - Created `StrategyProtocol` to define the required methods for all strategy implementations
+     - Created `StrategyFactory` protocol to define the interface for creating strategy instances
+     - Added runtime type checking to ensure strategies satisfy the protocol
+     - Created comprehensive tests to verify that existing strategies satisfy the protocol
+     - Added documentation to explain the purpose and usage of the protocols
+   - **Benefits**:
+     - Provides a clear contract for strategy implementations
+     - Enables static type checking for strategy implementations
+     - Makes it easier to create new strategies by providing a clear interface to implement
+     - Improves code maintainability by ensuring consistent strategy interfaces
+     - Facilitates better testing by allowing mock strategies that satisfy the protocol
+   - **Future Improvements**:
+     - Consider adding more specific protocols for different types of strategies
+     - Add protocol validation at runtime when strategies are registered
+     - Provide utility functions to simplify common strategy operations
+     - Create a strategy template generator to bootstrap new strategy implementations

 ## Best Practices

 - **Type Hinting**: Using Python type hints throughout the codebase